 However, as to the mother, the court does not find that she abused the infant.
 In particular the court notes the evidence of her illness, which required a two week hospitalization after the child’s birth and which continued to impair her abilities for some time after her return home, the testimony by both parents indicating that it was during the child’s care by the father that his “accidents” took place, and the lack of any evidence that the mother had reason to believe that the child had suffered such serious injuries prior to her discovery of his broken leg (broken bone), at which time she promptly rushed him to the hospital.

-Nevertheless, the court finds that the mother neglected the.
+Nevertheless, the court finds that the mother neglected the child.
 Family Court Act states that a “neglected child” is one whose physical, mental or emotional condition has been impaired or is in imminent danger of becoming impaired as a result of the failure of his parent or other person legally responsible for his care to exercise a minimum degree of care; that in providing the child with proper supervision or guardianship, by unreasonably inflicting or allowing to be inflicted harm, or a substantial risk thereof”